JB Shuck: Miami Marlins

 On November 24, 2017, Shuck signed a minor league contract with the Miami Marlins.
-He had his contract purchased on April 13, 2018.
-He was designated for assignment on July 5.
-He hit .192 with 4 RBI's.
-He declared free agency on October 2, 2018.
+On April 13, 2018, Shuck was selected to the major league roster to take the roster spot of Braxton Lee, who was optioned to Triple–A. That night, Shuck went 4–for–4 against the Pittsburgh Pirates in his first MLB game since 2016.
+He was designated for assignment on July 5, after Garrett Cooper was activated off of the disabled list.
+In 70 games, he had hit .192/.255/.231 with 4 RBI and 2 stolen bases.
+Shuck cleared waivers and was sent outright to the Triple–A New Orleans Baby Cakes on July 9.
+He declared free agency on October 2.

 Pittsburgh Pirates

 Shuck signed a minor league deal with the Pittsburgh Pirates on January 30, 2019.
 On March 28, it was announced Shuck had made the Opening Day roster.
-Shuck was designated for assignment on May 4, 2019 and outrighted on May 8.
+In 27 games for the Pirates, Shuck hit .213/.339/.255 with no home runs, 2 RBI, and 1 stolen base.
+On May 4, Shuck was designated for assignment after Dovydas Neverauskas was recalled from Triple–A. He cleared waivers and was sent outright to the Triple–A Indianapolis Indians on May 8.
 On May 18, it was announced that Shuck would attempt to become a two-way player, splitting his time between pitcher and outfielder.
 He elected free agency on October 1.

 Washington Nationals

-On February 12, 2020, Shuck signed a minor league deal with the Washington Nationals.
-He was released on May 30th.
+On February 12, 2020, Shuck signed a minor league deal with the Washington Nationals organization.
+Shuck did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He was released by Washington on May 30.

 Personal life

 Shuck is the only son of Jack II and Cindy Sheffer.
 He has one sister, Amanda.

 On November 9, 2013, Shuck married Christine Anne Cimino at the University of Notre Dame, making him the second professional baseball player to marry into the Cimino family: Christine's sister, Mary Catherine Cimino, is married to pitcher Mark Melancon.